Google Teams With The Boxoffice Company On Enhanced Movie Ticketing System

 Google and The Boxoffice Company, a collection of entertainment and tech businesses owned by French digital media giant Webedia, have teamed up to enhance the process of buying movie tickets online.

 The new setup aims to make the task of selecting showtimes and seats and then paying for and managing tickets more efficient.
 It combines the voice-enabled Google Assistant and emerging Duplex AI phone tool with the online ticketing operations of 70 exhibitors and ticketing services in the U.S. and UK.
-Launch partners include AMC, Movietickets.com and Odeon, with discussions ongoing with other entitites.
+Launch partners include AMC, Movietickets.com, Odeon and Fandango, with discussions ongoing with other entities.

 Google product manager Dan Ritter explained the service in a blog post.
 “Ask the Assistant something like, ‘Hey Google, showtimes for [movie] in Phoenix this weekend.’
 Or, you can do a search for movie times from the Google app on Android,” he wrote.
 The system then guides you through the purchase, with another key variable being payment information that can be saved in the Chrome web browser.